TecnikOfficial/TecnikOfficial.github.io/README.md

 - Regularly updated content
 - Copyright Free Songs/Music

+## How to clone this site
+- `src/index.html` is in a readable and easily understandable format.
+Copy it and paste it into your repository, then make the necessary changes and deploy it on GitHub Pages.
+All the necessary JS and CSS code is contained within one file, so you only need to create your `assets` folder if you want to change images on the site.
+- Please do not remove the credit comment lines from the top and bottom of the index file; it's a humble request.

 ## What you can do to support!
 1. 💲upport us on [CoinDrop](https://coindrop.to/tecnik).
 2. Explore the playlists to find topics that interest you.